 The same could be said for a lot of other dualities.
 There is an in-between zone with temperatures where we perceive that it is really neither hot nor cold.
 When does sharp suddenly become dull?
 When does young turn to old?
 There are many instances where we have a ‘neutral zone’ that can be said to negate the strict interpretations of black and white terms.

 As much as we may try to box life into clear-cut categories, we will always fall short.
-When we attempt to view life in cut and dry terms we end up boxing ourselves into a rigid way of thinking and feeling.
-Our abilities to resolve our differences becomes more difficult and we can negatively impact our effectiveness.
+When we attempt to view life in cut and dry terms, we end up boxing ourselves into a rigid way of thinking and feeling.
+Our abilities to resolve our differences become more difficult and we can negatively impact our effectiveness.
 The more we learn about the grey areas of life, the more we see how it shapes our earthly experience.

 Is the grey area of life to be embraced or ignored?
-I believe that there are many lessons to be learned from embracing the grey.
+I believe that there are many lessons to be learned from embracing grey.
 It is here that we will learn how to resolve our many differences by seeing their true creative potentials.